-The FEC concludes that if the planned cash receipts were not received by December "the college's auditors will need to consider if the college is a going concern and it will need to be considered for education administration".
-The reduction in enrolments, which made the 495-hectare estate expensive to run, were also noted.
+The FEC concludes that if the planned cash receipts were not received by December "the college's auditors will need to consider if the college is a going concern and it will need to be considered for education administration" The reduction in enrolments, which made the 495-hectare estate expensive to run, were also noted.
 Corrie Harris, who was appointed chief executive in July, said: "We have moved quickly to address the balance of the recommendations the commissioner included in his report, as well as making changes we believe are necessary to vastly improve the offering here.
-"We have made substantial progress to that end in the past three months." the ESFA will attend all future board meetings and finance and resources committee meetings. financial oversight of colleges, said: "As this is the college's second consecutive these problems. report that the college has entirely underestimated the seriousness of its quality of provision."
+"We have made substantial progress to that end in the past three months."

+ncfe. cache

-Routes to success Your curriculum, their future Plan your curriculum and map your learners' progression with the help of our planning tools.
+Routes to success

+Your curriculum, their future

+Plan your curriculum and map your learners' progression with the help of our planning tools.

 Use our subject maps and guides to find out which qualifications we offer, how they fit together and the progression routes available for your learners.